mlstudios-ai/SecondSight-MLOps/docs/user_guide.md

 The following steps are used for an end-to-end pipeline in the **YOLOv11 Pipeline**.

 ### 1. Edit the `project_config.yaml` to set your project name and other settings
+### 2. Start a ClearML Agent for the tasks and pipeline
+- Run `clearml-agent daemon --queue "default" --detached` for CPU tasks
+- Run `clearml-agent daemon --queue "training" --detached` for GPU tasks
+- Run `clearml-agent daemon --queue "{my_queue_name}" --detached` for pipeline unique for your machine only

-### 2. Run the following to initiliase all the tasks:
+### 3. Initialise all tasks:
+This could take a while.
+- Navigate to repo folder `hazard_detection/pipelines/tasks`.
-` python dataset_eval_upload.py; python dataset_base_upload.py; python dataset_base_split.py; python model_train.py; python model_eval.py; python model_publish.py `
+- Run ` python dataset_eval_upload.py; python dataset_base_upload.py; python dataset_base_split.py; python model_train.py; python model_eval.py; python model_publish.py `

-### 3. Start a ClearML Agent with a queue unique to your machine or worker.
-This is used for remote execution using your machine and only your machine
+### 4. Upload datasets using tasks on WebUI in STEP 1.1 Option 1 and STEP 1.2 Option 2.

-### 4. Create a new run from **YOLOv11 Pipelinet** set the following parameters to configure the pipeline for desired operations.
+### 5. Run the following to initialise the pipeline
+- Navigate to repo project folder (ie, EnigmaAI folder).
+- Run `hazard_detection/pipelines/detection_pipeline.py`

+### 6 Clone the **YOLOv11 Pipeline** for various purposes with the following settings

 ##### *<u>STEP</u> 1.1: Upload Base Dataset*